Home Inspection Frequently Asked Questions

-Simply put, No. There are many roofs that should not be walked at all such as Wooden Shake or Shingle, Clay, cement or other tile roofs.
-Metal roofs or steeply pitched roofs are dangerous even for professionals.
-That leaves a small amount of roofs, and walking those after precipitation is equally dangerous.
-Roofs that are extremely hot or cold can easily be damaged by walking as well.
+Even low-sloped roofs should not be walked if it is extremely hot or cold (which will damage the material), or if it is wet (which can make it slippery).
 If we cannot walk a roof, we will usually observe it either from the top of a ladder (so we can inspect the inside of the gutters), or with a pole-mounted camera.

 Won’t you miss things by not walking every roof?

 Not as much as some would say.
 Most roofs show tell-tale signs elsewhere when they have problems.
 There will be signs in the attic, under the eaves, on the soffits or trims, or maybe in a upstairs closet or on a splashblock.
-Gravel on the splashblocks or pieces of the roof in the yard are rarely good signs.
-The roof that would be problematic is the roof that looks good, is young, and has no interior or exterior danger signs, but has potential problems anyway that only a roofing professional would find.
+Our job as home inspectors is to piece together the clues to tell the story of the house.

 Will you match the price from another home inspector?